 I don’t know exactly how the science works, but pineapples have a certain enzyme in them that breaks down protein into mush.
 Those are probably not the right words but I saw it happen to my al pastor time after time- the texture of the pork was mushy and unpleasant.
 At one point I just took out the pineapple juice all together but I was missing that sweet pineapple flavor.

 Then I found out that canned pineapple goes through a process that removes said enzymes, making it a much better option to use for the marinade!
-Just trust me on this one- you need to use canned pineapple juice, NOT fresh pineapple juice for the marinade.
+Just trust me on this one- you need to use pineapple juice that comes from a can of pineapples, NOT fresh pineapple!

 Cooking process